moondeck/hydrogen-docs/Internals/Kernel structures.md

 ##CPUID string (at 0x110000)

-12 bytes containing a CPUID Leaf 0 string (like GenuineIntel).
-Null terminated.
+12 bytes containing a CPUID Leaf 0 string , for example:

+    GenuineIntel

-##CPUID brand string (at 0x110020)
+##CPUID brand string (at 0x110010)

 Up to 48 bytes containing the CPUID brand string.
-Null terminated.